DJ200148/4-car-following/README.md

 - Traxxas RC or any similar RC

-For hardware setup, go to this youtube [link](https://www.youtube.com/playlist?list=PLXYLzZ3XzIbi3djynrdC1ofn-54WpIFbN) to setup your RC car.
+For hardware setup, go to this YouTube [link](https://www.youtube.com/playlist?list=PLXYLzZ3XzIbi3djynrdC1ofn-54WpIFbN) to set up your RC car.
 We also included some of the files that were used in the video in our repo.

 ### Software Setup